OmniBrowser GuideBook

 The gene expression level can color the embedding result.
 Use this function with marker genes would help distinguish the cell type of each cluster.

 Click on the View on the Plot button in the Expression Module, the average expression of the five default genes shown below the input box will show up in the plot.
 The default genes can be deleted by clicking on the button on the right side of the gene or Delete all button.
-Input at least one gene and click Add to List, each dimension reduction plot of datasets will show the average gene expression, if the plot is all dark-grey, it means that no gene expresses on this plot.
-When clicking the Batch Correction option is Yes, batch effect among these datasets will be removed.
-The Batch Correction option only supports to remove the batch effect of genes which all the datasets contain in the analysis.
+Input at least one gene and click Add to List, each dimension reduction plot of datasets will showed the average gene expression, if the plot is all dark-grey, it’s means no expression on this plot.
+When clicking the Batch Correction option is Yes, all the dataset will remove the batch effect of the gene.
+The Batch Correction option is only support to remove the batch effect of gene which all the datasets were contained in the analysis.

 # 5.1.5 Left-side Tool Bar

-Plot Theme: Click on Plot Theme button to change the background color of the website.
+Plot Theme: Click on Plot Theme icon to change the background color of the website.
 The background color is white by default and can be switched to black.

 # 5.2 Differential Expression